Looking for some great ways to save money this year?

 Cook For Two Meals

-Another way to save money (and time!) is to think of two meals made from what you are cooking.
+Another way to save money (and time!) is to think of getting two meals from your cooking.

 Pair this with potato and sweet potato puree with a salad for dinner, then the leftover chicken can be picked for chicken salad sandwiches or chicken noodle soup.